-Standards of performance help do this.
-You might also see them called “editorial standards” or “branded content guidelines,” but they mean the same thing.
-It’s a set of guidelines you must meet before hitting “publish”.
+Standards of performance help accomplish this.
+It’s a set of guidelines you must meet before hitting “publish.”

 Your content team likely consists of these people:

 Each member of your content team has a vital role to play.
-Make a list of the people on your team, their role, and what they do.
+Make a list of the people on your team, their roles, and what they do.

 Add this into your content strategy template, so you’re clear on who does what from the get-go.

-However, your work isn’t done.
-Content strategy isn’t a one-and-done thing; you need to build workflows that help you do the same processes repeatedly.
+Content strategy isn’t a one-and-done thing; you need to build workflows that help you do the same processes repeatedly, without hesitation.

-Use our Idea Board to pull them into one place:
+Use CoSchedule’s Marketing Calendar Idea Board to pull them into one place: